-Form 1 is designed to help users identify the likely significant environmental effects of proposed projects during scoping.
+Form 1 is designed to help users identify the likely significant environmental effects of proposed projects right at the scoping stage.
 There are two stages for providing information under two columns:

 - First identifying the relevant project activities from the list given in column 2 of Form 1.
-Start with the checklist of questions set out below and complete Column 3 by answering: - Yes if the activity is likely to occur during implementation of the project; - No if it is not expected to occur; - May be if it is uncertain at this stage whether it will occur or not. - Second For each activity for which the answer in Column 3 is "Yes" the next step is to refer to the fourth column which quantifies the volume of activity which could be judged as significant impact on the local environmental characteristics, and identify the areas that could be affected by that activity during construction /operation / decommissioning of the project.
-The Form 1 requires information within 15 km around the project, whereas actual study area for EIA studies will be as prescribed by respective EAC/SEAC.
-Information will be needed about the surrounding VECs in order to complete this Form 1.
+Start with the checklist of questions set out below and complete Column 3 by answering: - Yes if the activity is likely to occur during implementation of the project; - No if it is not expected to occur; - May be if it is uncertain at this stage whether it will occur or not. - Second Each activity for which the answer in Column 3 is "Yes" the next step is to refer to the fourth column which quantifies the volume of activity which could be judged as significant impact on the local environmental characteristics, and identify the areas that could be affected by that activity during construction /operation / decommissioning of the project.
+Form 1 requires information within 15 km around the project, whereas actual study area for EIA will be as prescribed by respective EAC/SEAC.
+Project proponent will need information about the surrounding VECs in order to complete this Form 1.